This was the day that my mom warned me about 15 years ago. And, I wish I have at least half the courage that I had back then.

 I have never been good at consoling people who are mourning.
 Because I know that nothing I say or do will compensate their loss.

-Probably around 15 years back, the same time, my mom told me I must be prepared and that, when the day comes I must understand.
-Understand, that everybody born in this world will have to leave it at some point.
+15 years back, my mom told me I must be prepared to face things with courage.
+There will be a point where I must understand that everybody born in this world will have to leave it at some point.
 I was so naive back then that I really did not even try to consume her warning.
 I so badly wanted a puppy that I agreed to every terms and condition laid before me.

 Then, last November she was diagnosed with a uterus problem.
 She had to get operated.
 The chances of her surviving were high if she made it through the anesthesia.
 But, the risks were also equally high considering her age.
 Well, that was the worst part of my life, I had to sign the forms for them to proceed even without knowing if she would make it out alive.
 It made me sick to my stomach.
 But, honestly speaking that was the first time I felt the presence of God in my life.
 I have gone through worst before that, but that was really the day that I felt a spiritual connection with the almighty.